ethereum/ethereum-org-website/src/content/history/index.md

 - [EIP-3198](https://eips.ethereum.org/EIPS/eip-3198) – _returns the `BASEFEE` from a block_
 - [EIP-3238](https://eips.ethereum.org/EIPS/eip-3238) – _delays the Ice Age_

-_Note: more EIPs may be added to the upgrade over the comming weeks, and the EIPs above may still be modified prior to the upgrade being deployed._
+_Note: more EIPs may be added to the upgrade over the coming weeks, and the EIPs above may still be modified prior to the upgrade being deployed._

 </ExpandableCard>